 SCREEN: To be provided by Authors: Ramp segment being dragged, rate being set, then Equilibrate segment being inserted

-Then drag a Ramp segment and set the heating rate to 10 or 20 degrees Celsius/minute to the same temperature as before and click Apply [1].
+Then drag a Ramp segment and set the heating rate to 10 or 20 degrees Celsius/minute to the same temperature as before and click Ok [1].

-SCREEN: To be provided by Authors: Ramp being dragged, heating rate being set, then Apply being clicked
+SCREEN: To be provided by Authors: Ramp being dragged, heating rate being set, then Ok being clicked

+Place a reference pan and a pan with a sample inside the DSC cell.

+WIDE: Talent introducing the sample.

+Launch the experiment by clicking Start.

+SCREEN: To be provided by Authors: Play button being clicked.

+DSC Fresh Sample Analysis.
 Isothermal Curing Test

-To perform an isothermal curing test, introduce a command Equilibrate at 0 degrees Celsius segment [1], add a Ramp segment, and set the heating rate between 2 and 20 degrees Celsius/minute to the maximum temperature [2].
+To perform an isothermal curing test, open the “Procedure” tab, click “Test” and choose Custom.
+Click EDITOR.
+Drag the segment type “Ramp” to the Editor screen.
+Introduce a 20 °C/min to the chosen isothermal temperature.

 WIDE: Talent introducing command, with monitor visible in frame

+SCREEN: To be provided by Authors: Ramp segment being added, then heating rate and isothermal temperature being set.

+Introduce an Isothermal segment for time enough to complete the cure (for example, 300 min)

+WIDE: Talent introducing command, with monitor visible in frame

+SCREEN: To be provided by Authors: Isothermal segment being added, then isothermal time being set.

+To check the degree of curing reached, introduce a command Equilibrate at 0 degrees Celsius segment [1], add a Ramp segment, and set the heating rate between 2 and 20 degrees Celsius/minute to the maximum temperature [2].

+WIDE: Talent introducing command, with monitor visible in frame

-SCREEN: To be provided by Authors: Ramp segment being added, then heating rate being set
+SCREEN: To be provided by Authors: Equilibrate and Ramp segments being added, then heating rate being set

 Drag the Mark end of cycle segment to the editor window and insert another Equilibrate segment with a temperature of minus 80 degrees Celsius [1].